Assessment of test data from an overseas source

 Many of our customers have previously tested their products to other standards, and expert opinion on the test documents is a valuable service for international customers.
 This service of document evaluation costs only a few percent of the cost of actual physical compliance testing.

 Below are listed some examples of the opinions available from source documents:

-- CE declaration of conformity, detailing tests undertaken: we can prepare a letter stating testing has been carried out to appropriate standards, but no comment on the competence of the testing laboratories.
+With details of tests undertaken, we can prepare a letter stating testing has been carried out to appropriate standards, but will not comment on the competence of the testing laboratories.

-- Full report from in-house (not accredited) laboratory, detailing the tests performed: we can prepare a letter acknowledging the sighting of the test reports and the appropriateness of the standards but no comment on the competence of the testing laboratories.
+With details of the tests performed, we can prepare a letter acknowledging the sighting of the test reports and the appropriateness of the standards but cannot comment on the competence of the testing laboratories.

-- Compliance certificates to ISO 9000 series of Quality Assurance Standards: we will provide no endorsement.
-ISO 9000 etc., is not a product performance or safety Standard - it comments on the management practices of the manufacturer only.
+We will provide no endorsement.
+ISO 9000 etc. is not a product performance or safety Standard - it comments on the management practices of the manufacturer only.

-- the laboratory's accreditation must include the tests undertaken
+- the laboratory's accreditation must include details of the tests undertaken

 URL for this page: http://www.novitatech.org.au/content.asp?p=379